Fraud Prevention and Reporting (En español)

 How To Report Fraud

 Do you suspect someone of committing fraud, waste, or abuse against Social Security?
-You can submit a report online at oig.ssa.gov or contact the OIG’s fraud hotline at 1-800-269-0271.
+You can submit a report online at oig.ssa.gov or contact SSA's OIG fraud hotline at 1-800-269-0271.

 Identity theft happens when a person illegally uses your personal information to commit fraud.
-Someone illegally using your SSN and assuming your identity can cause a lot of problems.
+Whether they bought your information online or stole it from you, someone illegally using your SSN and assuming your identity can cause a lot of problems.

 There are several things you should do to prevent identity theft: